All set for Nawaz’s London travel: Maryam says Mian Sahib’s health most important, politics to go on for entire life

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The government, after marathon deliberations at the highest level, has decided to remove the name of seriously-ill former prime minister and Quaid of Pakistan Muslim League (PML-N) Nawaz Sharif from the exit control list (ECL) to facilitate him for travelling abroad for medical treatment.
+LAHORE: The government, after marathon deliberations at the highest level, has decided to remove the name of seriously ill former prime minister and Quaid of Pakistan Muslim League (PML-N) Nawaz Sharif from the exit control list (ECL) to facilitate him for travel abroad for medical treatment.

 The ministry concerned has sought the consent of National Accountability Bureau (NAB) for the purpose.
 The Nawaz family had moved the interior ministry for removing his name from the ECL.